Kitchen Stewardship | Caring for All Our Gifts

 Stomach pain after eating is so common in our culture.
 But it doesn’t have to be!
 Figure out which of these five reasons for irregular bowels is your culprit (or maybe it’s more than one!) and take steps to fix it.
 Taking a functional approach will keep you free of medications and lead to a happier, healthier life.

-Rid yourself of bloat and stomach pain with the 5-Step Guide to Diagnose Your Stomach Problems from mindbodygreen.
+Rid yourself of bloat and stomach pain with this 7-Day Gut Reset from mindbodygreen.
 Get the help you need to achieve optimal digestion starting now!

 4 Action Items to Help You Reduce Stomach Pain Today